2-Drinfel'd double symmetry of the 4d Kitaev model: The 4d Kitaev model

 where we recall that $\tau\in H^3(\bbZ_2,\widehat{\bbZ_2})$ is the underlying Postnikov class of $D(B\bbZ_2)$.

 Note that the discrete 1-form gauge fields must be flat, $F=dA=0$, and terms like $A^2=0\mod 2$ vanish, hence the classical equations of motion (EOMs) are given by

+These EOMs, together with the coefficient of $\frac{1}{2}$ in front of the topological action \eqref{toric}, tell us that the cochains $A,B$ are $\bbZ_2$-valued.
 We will introduce in the following a non-trivial cohomological term that "mimics" $\frac{1}{2}A^2$.
-However, it is important to note that these cohomological terms constitute {\it twists} on the 2-Drinfel'd double and are not dynamical; they do not alter the EOM \eqref{toriceom}.
+However, it is important to note that these cohomological terms constitute {\it twists} on the Drinfel'd double 2-bialgebra and are not dynamical; they do not alter the EOM \eqref{toriceom}.

 We define the partition function corresponding to \eqref{toric} on a 4-manifold $X$ as a formal path integral